girish-jung/suburb-service/README.md

 1. Go to the location /build/libs/ under the root directory
 2. Run following command to start the application <br>
 <b>java -jar suburb-service-1.0.0-SNAPSHOT.jar </b>

+The application also has spring boot actuators integration to check the health of the application.
+Use below command to check the application health:

+<b>curl -X GET http://localhost:8080/actuator/health </b>